Maria Dahvana Headley: The Mere Wife

 In October, 2015, Farrar, Straus and Giroux editor Sean McDonald acquired The Mere Wife at auction, describing it as "a ferocious, sexy, and politically topical literary adaptation of Beowulf set in present-day New York".
 The Mere Wife was nominated for the 2019 World Fantasy Award for Best Novel.

 Magonia

 In 2014, HarperCollins acquired the young adult novel Magonia and a sequel.
 Magonia, the story of a 16-year-old girl with a mysterious breathing disease who finds herself on a sky ship in the historical kingdom of Magonia, was published in April 2015.
 It received a starred review in Publishers Weekly in February, 2015, being named one of the Publishers Weekly Best Books of 2015.
 It was a New York Times Young Adult bestseller in 2015.
 The sequel, Aerie, was published in 2016.

 Queen of Kings

-In early 2010, Dutton purchased Headley's debut novel Queen of Kings, which explores "the transcendent powers of love even beyond death, entwining the true story of Antony and Cleopatra and Rome's invasion of Alexandria with a narrative in which the Queen of Egypt sacrifices her soul to save her fallen husband and in return is transformed into an immortal goddess bent on the destruction of the Roman Empire".
-It was purchased as part of a trilogy deal.
+In early 2010, Dutton purchased Headley's debut novel Queen of Kings as part of a trilogy deal.
 The hardcover was released in 2011.